-Our students work with a range of industry-standard facilities across our Architectural Design courses.
+Our students work with a range of industry-standard facilities across our Architecture courses.
 From the studios to the workshops to the study centre, there is space and resource for everyone to work, learn and develop designs and projects.

-As a BArch (Hons) Architecture or BA (Hons) Interior Architecture and Design student you'll have full access to our dedicated studio space, based in our Grade II listed Arkwright building.
+As a BArch (Hons) Architecture or BA (Hons) Interior Architecture and Design student you'll have full access to our dedicated studio space, based in our Grade II* listed Gothic Revival Style Arkwright building.

 Model making studio